Quantum0uasar/retail-price-intelligence/README.md

 Elasticity = -2.0
 ```

-This means that historically, a **1% higher price was associated with roughly 2% lower demand**.
+This means a 1% higher historical price was associated with approximately 2% lower demand in the model.

-More negative values indicate stronger price sensitivity.
+More negative values suggest stronger historical price sensitivity.
+These estimates are descriptive associations and should not be interpreted as causal evidence.

-## Price Change Simulator

-The Streamlit dashboard includes an interactive slider that allows a user to simulate a price increase or decrease.

-Using the estimated elasticity, the dashboard calculates:

-* Estimated demand change
-* Estimated revenue change

-This allows users to explore possible pricing scenarios visually.

 ## Customer Segmentation

-Customers are analyzed using RFM:
+Customers are grouped with RFM analysis:

-* **Recency** — how recently the customer purchased
+- **Recency:** How recently a customer purchased
-* **Frequency** — how often the customer purchased
+- **Frequency:** How often a customer purchased
-* **Monetary** — how much the customer spent
+- **Monetary:** How much a customer spent

-The RFM variables are standardized using `StandardScaler`.

-K-Means clustering then groups customers into four behavioral segments.
+RFM measures are standardized with `StandardScaler`, then K-Means clustering assigns customers to behavioral segments.

-These groups can help a retailer understand differences between high-value, frequent, recent, and lower-spending customers.
+This helps illustrate differences among high-value, repeat, recent, and lower-spending customer groups.

-## Category Commercial Performance
+## Commercial Performance Analysis

-The dashboard compares product categories using:
+The dashboard evaluates category performance through metrics such as:

-* Revenue
+- Revenue
+- Orders and units sold
-* Average selling price
+- Average selling price
-* Units sold
+- Average freight cost
-* Freight burden
+- Freight burden relative to product price

-The Plotly visualization makes it easier to identify categories with strong sales performance or unusually high shipping costs.
+- Historical estimated elasticity
+- Customer-segment contribution

+These metrics help users compare categories and identify areas that may merit further business review.

-## Strategic Pricing Use Case
+## Strategic Use Case

-A pricing or consulting team could use this type of analysis to:
+A retail pricing, consulting, or analytics team could use an analysis like this to:

+- Monitor category-level revenue and demand trends
-* Identify categories where customers appear highly price-sensitive
+- Identify categories with historically price-sensitive demand
+- Compare sales volume, prices, and freight burden across product groups
-* Evaluate potential risks from price increases
+- Explore potential risks associated with price changes
-* Identify categories where moderate price changes may be less risky
-* Understand valuable customer groups
+- Understand differences among customer segments
-* Compare commercial performance across categories
-* Support pricing recommendations using historical data instead of intuition alone
+- Prioritize categories for deeper pricing, promotion, or operational analysis

 ## Important Limitations

-The Olist dataset is observational rather than experimental.
+The Olist dataset is public, historical, and observational.

-Therefore, the elasticity estimates represent **historical associations**, not guaranteed causal effects.
+- Elasticity estimates represent historical associations, not proven causal effects

-Other factors such as promotions, seasonality, product mix, seller behavior, and competition may also influence demand.
+- Promotions, seasonality, product mix, seller behavior, product quality, competition, and other factors may affect demand

-The dataset also does not provide product cost or COGS information, so this project analyzes **commercial performance rather than true profitability**.
+- The dataset does not include full product cost or COGS information, so this project does not measure true profitability
+- Findings are portfolio analysis and are not real-world business recommendations
+- Tableau visualizations are intended to support exploration of the dataset, not to make automated pricing decisions

 ## Dataset